ichramsyah/velochat-fullstack-webApp/Frontend/README-en.md

 - **Authentication Interface:** Provides Login and Register pages with input validation, along with a "Login with Google" button.
 - **Main Chat Page:** A responsive two-column layout displaying the conversation list on one side and the active chat area on the other, with mobile-friendly support.
 - **Friendship Management:**
-  - Pop-up modal to search for new users by email.
+  - Pop-up modal to search for new users by email with a debounce mechanism for optimized search performance.
   - Button to send friend requests.
   - Notification popover showing incoming friend requests with "Accept" and "Decline" buttons.
 - **Real-time Chat Interactions:**